hapax/hapax.github.io/assets/simple-physics.md

 In realistic fluids, adjacent layers like to stick together, so they resist the shearing; a phenomenon called *viscosity*.
 This is measured by a number $\mu$,

+with the simplest being
+to the *terminal velocity* of a sphere falling slowly through a fluid.
+This may sound rather artificial, but it lets us explain why clouds stay in the air, despite being made of droplets much denser than air.